All Episodes

 That can get you all hopped up.

-Oh no, no, donuts they probably I don't know how it is at the alcoholic beverage control, but they probably won't go.
+I don't know how it is at the alcoholic beverage control, but they probably won't go.

-What what is it gonna be next?
+What is it going to be next?

-What is it gonna be next?
+What is it going to be next?

-All bureaucracies eventually expand and enlarge, metastasize like cancer until they insert themselves into areas of life that are nothing to do with them.
+All bureaucracies eventually expand and enlarge, metastasize like cancer, until they insert themselves into areas of life that are nothing to do with them.

-Uh and that's what happens when, as Tom Perez says, you just allow career bureaucrats to carry on doing the right work.
+This case is a disgrace, and that's what happens when, as Tom Perez says, you just allow career bureaucrats to carry on doing the right work.

-You will you there is no end to what a well-remunerated bureaucracy considers the right work.
+There is no end to what a well-remunerated bureaucracy considers the right work.

 Mark Stein for Rush will take your call straight ahead.